GenerationSoftware/pt-v5-autotasks-monorepo/packages/liquidator/README.md

 ### LIQUIDATOR SPECIFIC:

+# OPTIONAL
 SWAP_RECIPIENT: Address of the account that will receive the resulting swap tokens, can be any other contract/EOA address or if blank sets recipient to be the relayer address

+# OPTIONAL, comma-seperated:
-ENV_TOKEN_ALLOW_LIST: Comma-seperated list of addresses that will be added to the token allowlist (if you want to liquidate new exotic tokens or your own prize vault tokens, add them here!)
+ENV_TOKEN_ALLOW_LIST: List of addresses that will be added to the token allowlist (if you want to liquidate new exotic tokens or your own prize vault tokens, add them here!)

+# OPTIONAL, comma-seperated:
+PAIRS_TO_LIQUIDATE: List of LiquidationPair addresses to filter by

 ```